Lauren Graham Calls Out Neighbor Dax Shepard Over This "Massive" Issue - E! Online

 "He has this thing that I assumed was just for these times, which is the most massive like band tour bus," the Gilmore Girls star said as an image of the RV appeared on the screen.
 "I pass this every day and I was like, 'Gosh, when are they gonna get rid of the bus?'
 He's out of his mind."

-Graham, who is in a relationship with fellow Parenthood alum Peter Krause, shared that Shepard actually bought the vehicle so it's actually not going anywhere.
+Graham, who is in a relationship with fellow Parenthood alum Peter Krause, shared that Shepard actually bought the vehicle so it's really not going anywhere.

-Kimmel went on to recall seeing the photos of Shepard's and wife Kristen Bell's motorhome when the actor appeared on the show in January.
+Kimmel went on to recall seeing the photos of Shepard and wife Kristen Bell's motorhome when the actor appeared on the show in January.
 "I was wondering if it was causing any kind of concern in the neighborhood," Kimmel laughed.
 "And apparently it is."

 That's when Graham noted, "We gave up a long time ago."